On a complex-analytic approach to stationary measures on $S^1$ with respect to the action of $PSU(1,1)$: Open questions

 \section{Open questions}

-\begin{itemize} \item The question of whether the converse of Theorem \ref{T:main result} holds is slightly harder than one might anticipate.
-It is easy to see from \eqref{eq2} that the integral transform $\nu \mapsto p_\nu(z)$ is injective.
-In particular, we get that $\text{span} \left\lbrace \xi \mapsto \log\left( \frac{1 - |z|^2}{|z - \xi|^2} \right) : z \in \mathbb{D} \right\rbrace $ is dense in $L^2(S^1, m)$, but we aim for a stronger statement -- we want this span to be dense in $C(S^1)$.
-This would allow us to use the Riesz-Markov-Kakutani theorem in order to establish that $\nu$ is $\mu$-stationary.
-Stone-Weierstrass theorem does not apply as the space of functions respect to which stationarity holds does not need to be a subalgebra of $C(S^1)$. \item It is easy to see from the proof of Corollary \ref{C:main corollary}.1 that we actually get non-existence of solutions $f(z) = \sum a_{k+1} z^k$ to \eqref{main equation, simp} with $\limsup_{n \rightarrow \infty} |a_k|^{1/k} < \varepsilon$ for some small $\varepsilon$, as only one preimage of the chosen contour explodes, so we can bound the radius of the convergence of the solution.
+\begin{itemize} \item It is easy to see from the proof of Corollary \ref{C:main corollary}.1 that we actually get non-existence of solutions $f(z) = \sum a_{k+1} z^k$ to \eqref{main equation, simp} with $\limsup_{n \rightarrow \infty} |a_k|^{1/k} < \varepsilon$ for some small $\varepsilon$, as only one preimage of the chosen contour explodes, so we can bound the radius of the convergence of the solution.
 Ideally, one would like to show that for finitely supported $\mu$ every solution of \eqref{main equation, simp} has radius of convergence exactly $1$.
 Keep in mind that this result would almost close the smoothness gap: it is known that absolutely continuous densities stationary with respect to finitely supported measures can belong to $C^n(S^1)$ for any $n > 1$.

 The Douglas-Shields-Shapiro theorem implies that any holomorphic function with the radius of convergence exceeding $1$ is either cyclic with respect to the backward shift or rational.
 It is reasonable to assume that \eqref{main equation, simp} only has rational solutions when $\mu$ is supported on a single element, and we conjecture that former never happens. \item The Brown-Shields-Zeller theorem has an unexpected consequence -- it requires the poles to be non-tangentially dense \textbf{almost} everywhere on $S^1$.
 Therefore, even if $\Gamma$ is a non-cocompact lattice, there will be a sequence $(a_\gamma) \in l^1(\Gamma)$ such that